clarence23/TBAG_Clarence/README.md

 ## How to Play

-- Use commands like "north," "south," etc., to move between rooms.Each room has its own description, and some rooms are locked and require a key to enter.
+- Use commands like "north," "south," etc., to move between rooms.

 Dave (The Zombie):